edgedb/edgedb/docs/reference/projects.rst

 Let's say you just cloned a full-stack application that uses Gel.
 The project directory already contains an |gel.toml| file.
 What do you do?

-Just run ``edgedb project init`` inside the directory!
-This is the beauty of ``edgedb project``.
+Just run :gelcmd:`project init` inside the directory!
+This is the beauty of :gelcmd:`project`.
 You don't need to worry about creating an instance with a particular name, running on a particular port, creating users and passwords, specifying environment variables, or any of the other things that make setting up local databases hard.
-Running ``edgedb project init`` will install the necessary version of Gel (if you don't already have it installed), create an instance, apply all unapplied migrations.
+Running :gelcmd:`project init` will install the necessary version of Gel (if you don't already have it installed), create an instance, apply all unapplied migrations.
 Then you can start up the application and it should work out of the box.